Difference Rewards Policy Gradients: Experiments

-To investigate the claimed benefits of learning the reward function rather the $Q$-function, we analyse the accuracy of the learned representations by sampling a set of different trajectories from the execution of the corresponding policies and comparing the predicted values from the reward network $R_{\psi}(s,a)$ of Dr.ReinforceR and the $Q_{\omega}(s,a)$ critic from COMA to the real ground-truth values of the reward function and the $Q$-function respectively.
-We call this the \emph{on-policy dataset}, representing how correctly can the reward network and the critic represent the values of state-action pairs encountered during their training phase.
+To investigate the claimed benefits of learning the reward function rather the $Q$-function, let now analyse the accuracy of the learned representations on the two proposed gridworld domains by sampling a set of different trajectories from the execution of the corresponding policies and comparing the predicted values from the reward network $R_{\psi}(s,a)$ of Dr.ReinforceR and the $Q_{\omega}(s,a)$ critic from COMA to the real ground-truth values of the reward function and the $Q$-function respectively.
+This has been called the \emph{on-policy dataset}, representing how correctly can the reward network and the critic represent the values of state-action pairs encountered during their training phase.
 Moreover, both Dr.ReinforceR and COMA rely on a difference rewards mechanism and thus need to estimate values for state-action pairs that are only encountered infrequently (or not at all) in order to compute correct values to drive the policy gradients.
-To investigate the generalization performances of the learned representations, we also analyse the prediction errors on a \emph{off-policy dataset}, by sampling uniformly across the entire action-state space $S\times A$ and again comparing the predicted values from the learned reward function $R_{\psi}(s,a)$ of Dr.ReinforceR and the $Q_{\omega}(s,a)$ critic from COMA to their corresponding ground-truth values.
-Please note that, not knowing the true $Q$-function for the proposed problems to compare against, we approximated that via $100$ rollouts sampling starting from the state-action sample and following the corresponding learned policies.
-Figure \ref{fig:stats} shows the mean and standard deviation of the prediction error distribution of these networks.
-We normalized all the prediction errors by the value of $r_{max}-r_{min}$ (respectively $q_{max}-q_{min}$ for COMA critic) for each environment and number of agents individually, so that the resulting values are comparable across the two different methodologies and across different settings.
+To investigate the generalization performances of the learned representations, let also analyse the prediction error on a \emph{off-policy dataset}, by sampling uniformly across the entire action-state space $S\times A$ and again comparing the predicted values from the learned reward function $R_{\psi}(s,a)$ of Dr.ReinforceR and the $Q_{\omega}(s,a)$ critic from COMA to their corresponding ground-truth values.
+Please note that, not knowing the true $Q$-function for the proposed problems to compare against, these have been approximated that via $100$ rollouts sampled starting from the current state-action sample and following the corresponding learned policies afterwards.
+Figure \ref{fig:stats} shows the mean and standard deviation of the prediction error (PE) distribution of these networks.
+All the prediction errors have been normalized by the value of $r_{max}-r_{min}$ (respectively $q_{max}-q_{min}$ for COMA critic) for each environment and number of agents individually, so that the resulting values are comparable across the two different methodologies and across different settings.
+It is to note that, although normalized, the errors may be higher than the normalization range itself, and thus exceed the value of $1$ (as it is the case with the errors of COMA critic on the multi-rover domain).